spotify/XCMetrics/docs/How to Deploy Backend.md

 ![](img/deploy-single-instance.jpg)

 Having a single instance running limits the amount of logs that can be processed.
-A Job runs in an EventLoop and Vapor creates one per CPU core, aditionally each EventLoop has a Database pool.
+A Job runs in an EventLoop and Vapor creates one per CPU core, additionally each EventLoop has a Database pool.
 This makes the max number of logs that can be processed in parallel to be:

 **number of cores** * **connections per pool**